SEO for Higher Education

 We completed a large internal linking project and inputted a process for future internal linking opportunities and implementation.

 If you are a university or educational institution reviewing your SEO strategy then it’s vital that you first look at your student personas.

 - Who are you creating content for?

 Universities often get distracted by always thinking big!
 Sometimes it’s better to simplify things a bit and get back to basics.
 Who in your area is producing the best content about your area?
 Analyse them and their successes and look for new opportunities for local content.

-Become a real authority in your local area, keep it relevant to your students of course (you may not want to be talking about the “best garden centres in nottingham”), but if there is a question you can answer that a student could be searching, you should be one of the sources for that answer.
+Become a real authority in your local area, and keep it relevant to your students of course (you may not want to be talking about the “best garden centres in Nottingham”), but if there is a question you can answer that a student could be searching, you should be one of the sources for that answer.

 There’s a wide variety of local subject matter that is accessible to universities to write about, you’re not really pigeonholed.

 There’s a wide variety that can easily be related to your students.

 Could an international SEO strategy work for you?
 There are more ways to implement an international SEO strategy than the way we did it above.
 It might be good to consider whether this could help you increase traffic from international locations.

 You could explore the options of working with multiple ccTLD domain names.
 This obviously means you have more domains to manage and it’s less favourable on the SEO side, but it is one possible strategy.